jobcloud/Sylius/docs/book/products/products.rst

 **ProductVariant** represents a unique kind of product and can have its own pricing configuration, inventory tracking etc.

-Variants may be created out of Options of the product, but you are also able to use product variations system without the options at all.
+Variants may be created out of Options of the product, but you are also able to use product variations system without the Options at all.

 Virtual Product Variants, that do not require shipping
 ------------------------------------------------------

 .. tip::

-     On the ProductVariant there is a possibility to make a product virtual - by setting its ``shippingRequired`` property to ``false``.
+     On the ProductVariant there is the possibility to make a product virtual - by setting its ``shippingRequired`` property to ``false``.
-     In such a way you can have products that will be downloadable or installable for instance.
+     This can be used for non-physical products that for example will be downloadable or installable.

 How to create a Product with a Variant?
 ---------------------------------------

-You may need to sell product in different Variants - for instance you may need to have books both in hardcover and in paperback.
+You may need to sell a product in different Variants - for instance, you may have a book, both as hardcover and paperback.
-Just like before, use a factory, create the product, save it in the Repository.
+Just like before, to create the product use its factory and save it with the repository.
-And then using the ProductVariantFactory create a variant for your product.
+After that, use the ProductVariantFactory to create a variant of your product.

 .. code-block:: php